WejdanAlzahrani/GoodDayforEvents/Project_writeup.md

 Model Evaluation

-The entire training dataset of 171305 records was split into 80/20 train vs.
+The entire training dataset of 171,305 records was split into 80/20 train.

+Evaluation
+Mean Absolute error:
+- linear regression got 6.77
+- gradient boosted trees got 6.17
+-
 # Tools
 - Pandas for data manipulation
 - Seaborn, matplotlib and plotly for visualizing